-Covey’s now-famous quote has served as motivation to thousands of people attempting to reprioritize tasks and eliminate distractions—easier said than done when there’s a lot vying for your time and attention.
+Covey’s now-famous quote has served as motivation to thousands of people attempting to prioritize tasks and eliminate distractions—easier said than done when there’s a lot vying for your time and attention.
 That’s when OKRs can be helpful.
 This measurable strategy can be used to not only align teams but also inspire productivity and remove the mystery from effectively prioritizing day-to-day projects and plans.

 4. “What you don’t do determines what you can do.”

-They still take up space in most people’s work days: the never-ending email chains, the distracting alerts, the extraneous time-sapping meetings.
+They still take up space in most people’s workdays: the never-ending email chains, the distracting alerts, the extraneous time-sapping meetings.

 Ferriss’ approach to these constant distractions is simple and brilliant: Create a not-to-do list.
 Don’t let people ramble.
 Don’t agree to meetings with no clear agenda.
 Don’t carry a cell phone 24/7.
 And don’t email late at night.